It's all going up: electricity, diesel, vegetables, the Internet, hotels, flights, and now, interest rates.

 The European Central Bank (ECB) became one of the latest institutions to shift monetary policy, closing a long chapter of negative rates dating back to the worst years of the EU's sovereign debt crisis.

-Its counterparts in the United Kingdom, Sweden, Norway, Canada, South Korea and Australia have all taken similar steps in recent months, reacting to daunting inflation readings.
-In one single announcement, the Federal Reserve of the United States hiked rates by 0.75 percentage points, the largest increase since 1994.
+Its counterparts in Sweden, Norway, Canada, South Korea and Australia have all taken similar steps in recent months, reacting to daunting inflation readings.
+The Federal Reserve of the United States hiked rates twice by 0.75 percentage points, the largest increase since 1994.

 But what exactly is the rationale behind this move?